CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Oct 23, 2025

 To secure the best mortgage rate, focus on improving your credit score, shopping multiple lenders, and understanding how mortgage rates work.
 Consider using rate comparison tools and working with experienced loan officers who can explain timing strategies and help you evaluate whether to lock or float your rate based on your specific situation.

-Refinancing can save money even in higher rate environments if you’re currently in a rate above 7.00% or need to access home equity.
-With Dallas home values remaining strong, many homeowners have significant equity built up.
-Evaluate your current rate against today’s 6.80% average and consider the break-even timeline for closing costs.
+Refinancing is especially attractive in mid-2026 for borrowers holding rates above 6.50%.
+With Chestnut quoting 5.605% and Dallas home values remaining strong, many homeowners have both the equity and the rate incentive.
+Evaluate your current rate against today’s sub-6% options and consider the break-even timeline for closing costs.

 Data and statistics referenced in this article are sourced from public mortgage industry reports and Chestnut's internal analysis.